|Drugs of Today|

 Aims & Organization

 Drugs of Today is a peer-reviewed journal with a solid reputation of over 40 years in the scientific publications market.
 It is a valuable source of information on drugs introduced into the international market.
-Its updated monographs and articles keep the medical community abreast of the latest developments in diagnosis and treatment across therapeutic areas.
+Its updated monographs and review articles keep the medical community abreast of the latest developments in diagnosis and treatment across therapeutic areas.
 This journal includes the following sections:

 Monographs, up-to-date reviews on recently approved and launched drugs prepared by leading specialists after a rigorous review of the literature and from information provided by pharmaceutical companies.
 Updates with new relevant information or on line extensions of marketed drugs (e.g., novel formulations, new indications, etc.) are also published.